openvinotoolkit/open_model_zoo/models/intel/bert-small-uncased-whole-word-masking-squad-0001/description/bert-small-uncased-whole-word-masking-squad-0001.md

 1) `1` at positions corresponding to the *tokenized premise of the question* + `[SEP]` part of the `input_ids`, and
 2) `0` at all other positions

-[CLS] is a special symbol added in front of the question, [SEP] is a special separator token inserted between the question and premise of the question, [PAD] is a special token used to fill the rest of the input to get given input length.
+* `CLS` is a special symbol added in front of the question.
+* `SEP` is a special separator token inserted between the question and premise of the question.
+* `PAD` is a special token used to fill the rest of the input to get given input length.

 ## Output